cdktf/cdktf-provider-snowflake/docs/userPasswordPolicyAttachment.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/user_password_policy_attachment#id UserPasswordPolicyAttachment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/user_password_policy_attachment#id UserPasswordPolicyAttachment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-snowflake.userPasswordPolicyAttachment.UserPasswordPolicyAttachment.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.userPasswordPolicyAttachment.UserPasswordPolicyAttachmentTimeouts">UserPasswordPolicyAttachmentTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/user_password_policy_attachment#timeouts UserPasswordPolicyAttachment#timeouts}

 ---